-Ask Paul: My business makes $600k a year but I can't refinance my home loan
+Ask Paul: I make $600k a year but I can't refinance my home loan

 My wife and I have been subscribers to Money magazine for over a decade.
 In that time I have read many letters and articles where you and your writers have encouraged people to shop around for a better deal on their home loans and generally try to avoid paying more than you have to.